|Best Overall||Gary Yamamoto 5-Inch Senko||SEE IT||

 - Best Swimming: Gary Yamamoto Swimming Senko

-- Best Budget: Bass Pro Shops Dr. Fin-Eke Worm
+- Best for the Money: Bass Pro Shops Dr. Fin-Eke Worm

 Pick Your Senko Rig to Match The Hatch